daniellionel01/parrot/README.md

 $ gleam run -m parrot help
 ```

-Id you use SQLite, you also need to have installed [sqlite3](https://sqlite.org/index.html)
+If you use SQLite, you also need to have installed [sqlite3](https://sqlite.org/index.html)

 If you use MySQL, you also need to have installed [mysqldump](https://dev.mysql.com/doc/refman/9.0/en/mysqldump.html) (comes by default if you have a mysql client installed)